Primary Health Network (PHN) for country South Australia.

-Established by the Federal Government, PHNs are now operating Australia-wide.
-The key objectives of the PHNs are to increase the efficiency and effectiveness of medical services for patients, particularly those at risk of poor health outcomes, and to improve the coordination of care to ensure patients receive the right care in the right place at the right time.
-PHNs will achieve this through;
+The key goals of the Primary Health Networks are to increase the efficiency and effectiveness of health services for people, particularly those at risk of poor health outcomes, and to improve the coordination of health services, and increasing access and quality support for people.

 A core set of priorities has been set at a national level by the Government, priorities include: